jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_JHU/Classic-SUJ.rst

 The dVRK Classic SUJ controllers are similar to the :ref:`dVRK Classic controllers <controllers-classic>`.
-They are build around a single QLA/FPGA stack (using a FPGA V1 or V2) and a special baord to interface with the SUJ arms, the dSIB (da Vinci SUJ Interface Board).
+They are build around a single QLA/FPGA stack (using a FPGA V1 or V2) and a special board to interface with the SUJ arms, the dSIB (da Vinci SUJ Interface Board).
 Each controller has 4 156-pin connectors Cannon ITT, one for each SUJ arm.
 A single dVRK SUJ controller is required per patient cart.

-The dVRK SUJ controller supports all the features available on the daVinci Classic patient cart, i.e.:
+The dVRK SUJ controller supports all the features available on the da Vinci Classic patient cart, i.e.:

 * Read joint positions.
-The dVRK QLA has 4 analog to digital inputs so it reads the potentiometer values sequentially using a multiplexer on the dSIB.
+The dVRK QLA has 4 analog to digital inputs, so it reads the potentiometer values sequentially using a multiplexer on the dSIB.
 * Release brakes.
 The dVRK controller uses the linear amps of the QLA